equalframework/equal-doc/docs/architecture-concepts/domains.md

 !!! note "Shortcut notations"
-    eQual accepts shortcut notations : `[operand, operator, value]` and `[[operand, operator, value]]` will both be interpreted as a domain with a single clause and a single condition.
+    eQual accepts shortcut notations : `[operand, operator, value]` and `[[operand, operator, value]]` (two pairs of square brackets) will both be interpreted as a domain with a single clause and a single condition.